ankitects/anki-manual/templates/styling.md

-If your card templates are complex, it may be difficult to read the question and answer columns (called "Front" and "Back") in the [card list](#cardlist).
+If your card templates are complex, it may be difficult to read the question and answer columns (called "Front" and "Back") in the [card list](browsing.md).
 The "browser appearance" option allows you to define a custom template to be used only in the browser, so you can include only the important fields and change the order if you desire.
 The syntax is the same as in standard card templates.